-Gabriella Martinez is dependent on blood transfusions every three weeks or so.
+Gabriella "Ella" Martinez is dependent on blood transfusions every two weeks.
 She has a rare form of anemia—beta thalassemia major.
 She has been receiving transfusions since she was a baby and will continue so her mother and Rady Children’s strive to make the day-long visits as pleasant as possible.
-Her family frequently attends blood drives to thank donors for the precious gift they are giving Gabriella and patients like her.
+She and her family frequently attend blood drives to thank donors for the precious gift they are giving Ella and patients like her.

 Kamila has beta thalassemia major, a severe form of anemia that requires regular transfusions.
-Her first came when she was just two months old.
+Her first blood transfusion occured when she was just two months old and has celebrated more than 100 total blood trasfusions.
 A nurse at Rady Children’s introduced Kamila’s mother to Gabriella’s mother and together their families help each other and support the San Diego Blood Bank.
 They are so grateful for the transfusions that keep their children alive and healthy.

 Mercedes required regular transfusions to keep her healthy after being diagnosed with leukemia.
 She is so grateful to the blood donors who kept her healthy while waiting for her successful bone marrow transplant.